-When i started my weekly visits to the PGH Nakuru for physical therapy, i was aversive of the idea of being in an environment where my disability was put on display for all to see.
+When i started my weekly visits to the Provincial General Hospital Nakuru for physical therapy, I was aversive of the idea of being in an environment where my disability was put on display for all to see.
 My attitude was distasteful to say the least.
-It changed however, when i met David; a grey haired man with a spine infection who was thinner than i was, much much thinner.
+It changed however, when I met David; a grey haired man with a spine infection who was thinner than I was, much much thinner.
 Features of his bones could be seen over the skin, it was clear that David was on his last legs.
 His wife didn't falter for even one second to bring him to hospital twice a week despite them living over two hours away.

 They passed through many hospitals on their way but none was satisfactory because none had a well staffed, well equipped physiotherapy department.
 Inaccessibility to services is a common narrative that is felt far and wide by disabled people.
 Physiotherapy is the only hope that people like me have of ever been on twos again.
 Most departments are understaffed and are forced to make due with clueless students who are only interested in getting a signature that confirms they were present.